The Best Way to Seed a Whole Pomegranate

 If you've ever tasted pomegranate juice, then you are familiar with the sweet, slightly sour taste of this festive winter fruit.
-The juice comes from the aril, the delicate juicy case that envelops the seeds.
-And while there are lots of antioxidant-rich arils packed into each fruit, the pomegranates (tough!) vibrant-red skin can make them hard to reach.
+You can eat pomegranate seeds, but the juice comes from the aril, the delicate juicy case that envelops the seeds.
+And there are lots of antioxidant-rich arils packed into each fruit, the pomegranates (tough!) vibrant-red skin can make them hard to reach.

 Sure, it's easy to buy the pomegranate seeds themselves fresh or frozen, but it could cost you twice as much compared to buying the whole fruit and taking out the seeds yourself.
 So how exactly do you seed a whole pomegranate?
 We've tried a few of the most popular methods, and we're pretty sure we landed on the best one.
-Read on and find out how you too can unlock the magic of a pomegranate.
+Read on and find out how to seed a pomegranate and unlock its magic.

 Try These: Healthy Pomegranate Recipes